Important Year 2 Information

 Spellings will be given out on Mondays.
 These words will be tested the following Monday.
 The spellings follow the recommended spellings in the English National Curriculum.
 Children are also expected to know how to read and spell common exception words for year 1 & 2.
 Links to these can be found towards the bottom of the page.

-Children in year 2 have P.E. on Thursdays and Fridays with Miss Wadsworth.
+Children in Year 2 have P.E. on Mondays and Thursdays.
 We follow the Real PE scheme and children have all been given log-ins so that they can access Real PE at home (see link at the bottom of the page).
 Details of the correct PE kit can be found elsewhere on the website.
 Children can leave their kits in school – we will send them home at each holiday period so you can wash them.

 East Crompton St George’s CE Primary School is proud to be part of the Cranmer Education Trust